Project-OMOTES/simulator-core/doc/solver/solver_main.rst

 #.
 Total pressure [Pa]
 #.
 Specific internal energy [J/kg]

-The later is depending on the temperature and specifies the amount of energy needed to change the temperature from one temperature to another.
+The latter is depending on the temperature and specifies the amount of energy needed to change the temperature from one temperature to another.
 Basically it is the specific heat of a fluid integrated over temperature.
 These quantities are solved for all the connect point of components, but also for all the nodes